LinkedSoftwareDependencies/Article-System-Components/content/related-work.md

 **Forms of Injection**

-In practise, three main forms of DI exist through which dependencies can be injected into a an object:
+In practice, three main forms of DI exist through which dependencies can be injected into an object:

 Constructor injection
 : Dependency objects are passed via a class constructor.